 Graduate classes average 16 students per course.

 SVSU's campus is modern, compact and state-of-the-art.
-The new Health & Human Services building constructed in 2010 provides a dozen high-tech classrooms and laboratories for students in disciplines such as nursing, occupational therapy, exercise science, athletic training and social work.
+The Health & Human Services building constructed in 2010 provides a dozen high-tech classrooms and laboratories for students in disciplines such as nursing, occupational therapy, exercise science, athletic training and social work.
 More than 70 percent of the SVSU campus has been constructed in the last 15 years.
 Parking is ample and free.
 SVSU's residential facilities have been voted "Michigan's Best Residential Life" by Michigan Organization of Residence Halls Association (MORHA).